-Lost Dog Foundation is a non-profit organization devoted to improving the lives of homeless and abandoned animals living on the streets in Mexico and to finding them loving forever homes…we concentrate efforts in Tulum, Quintana Roo, Mexico but we work with and assist grass-roots animal welfare organizations such as Tierra de Animales, Coco’s Cat Rescue and Isla Animals other cities who rescue, sterilize and rehabilitate animals.
+LDF also does extensive international outreach work in Mexico to assist dogs in dire need of help.
+We work with and assist grass-roots animal welfare organizations such as Help Tulum Dogs (which we co-founded), Tierra de Animales in Cancun, Coco’s Animal Welfare and Isla Animals.
 Starvation, disease, abuse and neglect are daily crises for dogs and cats on the streets.
 The conditions of many dogs who are lucky enough to be rescued are dire, and only the strongest will survive.
-It is critical that local rescues receive help to be able to care for these animals, as Mexico has no organized or official SPCA or humane society that helps animals at all.
+It is critical that local rescues receive financial and organizational help to be able to care for these animals, as Mexico has no organized or official SPCA or humane society that helps animals at all.
 Lost Dog Foundation is actively organizing and conducting spay and neuter clinics whenever possible, as it is the humane and smart solution to being able to diminish the size of the homeless animal population.
 Frequently, LDF personally transports puppies and dogs from Mexico to the US to find forever homes, or delivers them to their waiting adoptive families in the US.
-We also sponsor the flights for others either in our care or with other partner organizations to make it to forever homes.
-Donations help with the medical costs and general needs for dogs who come to the US under our foster care.
-LDF has successfully placed more than 400 dogs and puppies in wonderful homes in hte US and Canada in just a few years…saving lives and changing lives!
+We also sponsor the flights for others, either in our care or with other partner organizations, to make it possible to get dogs to forever homes.
+Additionally, donations that we receive help with the medical costs and general needs for dogs who come to the US under our foster care.
+LDF has successfully placed more than 600 dogs and puppies in wonderful homes in the US and Canada in the past 7 years…saving lives and changing lives!